lorenzobrusco/Linstagram/README.md

-- Add to the WEB-INF directory of  the server tomcat the folder `images` (workspace\.metadata\.plugins\org.eclipse.wst.server.core\tmp0\wtpwebapps\Linstagram\WEB-INF) Note that the folder tmp0 could be different, it depends on the number of projects added to tomcat server The folder `images` could be downloaded from drive cloud at the link <link>
+- Add to the WEB-INF directory of  the server tomcat the folder `images` (workspace\.metadata\.plugins\org.eclipse.wst.server.core\tmp0\wtpwebapps\Linstagram\WEB-INF) Note that the folder tmp0 could be different, it depends on the number of projects added to tomcat server The folder `images` could be downloaded from drive cloud